10up/ElasticPress/README.md

 ```

 #### Issues
-If you identify any errors or have an idea for improving the plugin, please open an issue.
-We're excited to
-see what the community thinks of this project, and we would love your input.
+If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/10up/ElasticPress/issues?state=open).
+We're excited to see what the community thinks of this project, and we would love your input!